chumphrey-cmd/Quiz-Generator/readme.md

 1. If using PDFs, use my [PDF-Extractor](https://github.com/chumphrey-cmd/Password-Protected-PDF-Extractor) tool get the text from courses that you're working on.

-2. Use something like Google's [NotebookLM](https://notebooklm.google/) as a RAG layers to query and generate multiple choice questions matching the **Question File Format** below.
+2. Use something like Google's [NotebookLM](https://notebooklm.google/) as a RAG layer to query and generate multiple choice questions matching the **Question File Format** below.

 ## Question File Format